playbenny/benny_manual/docs/blocks.md

 ![picture of a vst block](assets/screenshots/block_vst_1.png)

-This block, holding a vst plugin, has it's 1 voice split into 2 thinner slices to show you it's a stereo-in stereo-out voice.
+This block, holding a VST plugin, has it's 1 voice split into 2 thinner slices to show you it's a stereo-in stereo-out voice.

 #### Audio meters